Wave-Like Statistics from Classical Active Particles with Internal Degrees Of Freedom: Results

-Figure~\ref{fig:ensemble} illustrates how Friedel-like ensemble statistics emerge dynamically from the underlying Lorenz-phase–space evolution.
-The left panels show the cumulative probability density $\Pr(x)$ of particle position as its trajectory evolves, constructed from an ensemble of $1000$ trajectories, while the right panels show the corresponding evolution of the ensemble in the Lorenz phase space projected onto the $(X,Y)$ plane.
-Each particle of the ensemble is initiated at different distances from the Gaussian bump and directed towards the bump in a steady walking state.
-At early times [Fig.~\ref{fig:ensemble}(a)], the ensemble is localized far from the barrier and clustered (red) near the steady-walking equilibrium point in phase space, corresponding to nearly uniform particle velocities and a smooth, featureless position distribution.
+Having established the single-particle mechanism, we now examine its consequences for ensemble statistics.
+Figure~\ref{fig:ensemble} illustrates how wave-like ensemble statistics emerge from the underlying internal Lorenz dynamics in both open and confined geometries.
+The left panels show the cumulative position probability density $\Pr(x)$ constructed from an ensemble of $1000$ trajectories, while the right panels display the corresponding evolution of the ensemble in the $(X,Y)$ phase plane.
+In the open geometry (Fig.~\ref{fig:ensemble}(a)), particles are initialized at different distances from a single barrier with velocities directed toward it.
+As the ensemble interacts with the barrier ($t=8.2$), trajectories are displaced from positive velocity equilibrium and spread along the spiral structure of the attractor.
+At long times ($t=200$), the ensemble relaxes toward the negative velocity stable equilibria through underdamped phase-space motion, and the resulting velocity oscillations organize spatially oscillatory modulations of $\Pr(x)$ characteristic of an open geometry in the corresponding walking-droplet analog of Friedel oscillations~\citep{Saenz2020}.

-As the ensemble approaches and interacts with the localized barrier [Fig.~\ref{fig:ensemble}(b)], individual trajectories experience perturbations that displace them away from the steady-walking equilibrium point.
-These perturbations generate transient excursions in phase space and induce velocity suppression in real space.
-This manifests as an asymmetric buildup of probability near the barrier.
-At long times [Fig.~\ref{fig:ensemble}(c)], the ensemble trajectories relax via spiral motion toward the stable equilibrium points in phase space.
-The resulting underdamped velocity oscillations translate into spatially oscillatory modulations of $\Pr(x)$ with characteristic wave length as the Faraday wavelength of $2\pi$, yielding Friedel-like statistics.
-This figure thus demonstrates how local perturbations to the Lorenz dynamics give rise to long-time, wave-like structure in ensemble position statistics.